Skoczów: History

 Kaplicówka Hill which overlooks the town is dominated by a chapel built in 1934 and a large cross.
 Pope John Paul II visited Skoczów in 1995, holding a mass attended by 200,000 people.
 The cross on Kaplicówka was erected to commemorate the visit.

 From 1975 to 1998 it was located in the Bielsko-Biała Voivodeship, and since 1999 in Silesian Voivodeship.

 The town holds a market on Thursdays, situated next to the Vistula river.

 Geography

 Skoczów lies in the southern part of Poland, approximately 13 km north-east of the county seat, Cieszyn, 18 km west of Bielsko-Biała, 55 km south-west of the regional capital Katowice, and 14 km east of the border with the Czech Republic.

-It lies on the confluence of the river Bładnica into Vistula, reaching up to roughly 380 m above sea level (in the west, on the eastern slopes of the Górka Wilamowicka hill), down to 285 m above sea level (the lowest point of the Vistula valley), in the Silesian Foothills, 9 km north-west of the Silesian Beskids;
+It lies on the confluence of the river Bładnica into the Vistula, reaching up to roughly 380 m above sea level (in the west, on the eastern slopes of the Górka Wilamowicka hill), down to 285 m above sea level (the lowest point of the Vistula valley), in the Silesian Foothills, 9 km north-west of the Silesian Beskids;